katy-the-kat/AICache/readme.md

 ```

 ### 3. Configure API Keys and Models 🔑
-- Add your API keys to the `APIKEYS.txt` file.
+- Add your API keys to the `apikeys.txt` file.
 - Define available models in `models.txt` (e.g., `llama-3.3-70b-versatile`, `qwen-qwq-32b`).

 ### 4. Run the API Server 🚀